 Simple additions to your routine can also remedy the problem.
 Taking a warm bath will open your pores and using an exfoliation treatment will remove dead skin cells.
 Using a loofah, stiff brush or pumice stone in the bath is helpful.
 At-home microdermabrasion products can be beneficial if you need more intense treatment.

 Some everyday considerations require little effort at all.
 Simply wearing more relaxed clothing can reduce friction against your skin which can cause irritation.
 If the air is getting drier, use a humidifier to give your skin some moisture.

 More advanced solutions for treating red skin bumps include laser treatments and experimental types of phototherapy that come into play when topical creams and moisturizers fail.
 These can more accurately improve your skin’s appearance and feel as they work to reduce the swelling, discoloration and coarse texture.

 There is no cure for keratosis pilaris.
 You can treat it regularly to manage the appearance of your skin, but there is no way to get rid of it permanently.
 For most, it will eventually disappear naturally.

 While keratosis pilaris is harmless, you should still discuss the symptoms with your dermatologist.
 Few people realize how easy it is to manage the condition and find relief from blemished skin.
 More importantly, talking with your dermatologist can inspire more confidence in your health.
 It is easy to misidentify keratosis pilaris on your own because it can carry similar characteristics to other conditions like psoriasis and certain fungal infections.
-If you are showing signs or symptoms, contact one of our dermatology offices in Columbia, Camden, Irmo or Lexington.
+If you are showing signs or symptoms or would like more information about how to get rid of keratosis pilaris, contact one of our dermatology offices in Columbia, Camden, Irmo or Lexington.